Comparison

 | Enterprise compliance | | SOC 2 Type II, ISO 27001, GDPR |

-Works with existing projects
+Works with existing design systems

-Sees live DOM & styles
+Sees live DOM & computed styles

 Click-to-select elements